g-wenzel/mail-to-dokuwiki/README.md

 }
 ```

-Currently PHP-IMAP runs on PHP7.
+Currently Dokuwiki runs on PHP7.
 Maybe you need to install PHP-IMAP and (optionally) PHP-tidy and enable the extensions.
 ```bash
 sudo apt-get install php7.4-imap sudo apt-get install php7.4-tidy